 Beside being the heart of Asian financial markets, Hong Kong is a wishful location for foreign investments due to its open-oriented business policies.
-It is easy to incorporate, but to maintain the enterprise’s legal status, you should observe carefully on the annual compliance requirements in Hong Kong.
-Obliged by law, Hong Kong corporates must sustain the company managements, and annual filing with the Companies Registry (CR) and the Inland Revenue Department (IRD).
+It is easy to incorporate, but to maintain the enterprise’s legal status, you should observe carefully the annual compliance requirements in Hong Kong.
+Obliged by law, Hong Kong corporates must sustain the company management, and annual filing with the Companies Registry (CR) and the Inland Revenue Department (IRD).

-Unless otherwise stated, compliance information showed in this post is for private limited company, which accounts for over 95% of new company formation each year in Hong Kong.
+Unless otherwise stated, compliance information showed in this post is for a private limited company, which accounts for over 95% of new company formation each year in Hong Kong.

 Annual Compliance Requirements in Hong Kong

 To ensure that a Hong Kong company stays legal and active, investors should pay attention to its annual compliance requirements.
 The obligations consist of corporate management, yearly filing and reporting.

 1. Renewal of Company Secretary and Registered Office

 Both local and foreign companies must appoint a Hong Kong resident as the company secretary.
 The secretary can be individual or body corporate.